mtotbagi/fhe_fixed_bounty/README.md

 ## Special operations

 There are a few operations in our submission that are neither strictly better or worse than their alternatives but instead have a different scaling with the number of cores/size of the numbers on which they operate.

+This means that for both of the below operations it holds that they are only slower if there are no other operations being executed in parallel.
+So in a real application our implementation could offer superior performance.

 ### Sqr